TechnologyBrewery/mash/README.md

 ```

 # Performing a Runtime Lookup #
-At runtime, you simply request a mediator by providing the input and output types for the mediation routine in question and the library will return you either an instance of your requested mediator or a PassThroughMediator, if no match is found.
-The later option allows you to plug mediation into you logic without having to have a pre-defined mediation routine.
+At runtime, you simply request a mediator by providing the input and output types for the mediation routine in question.
+The library will return you either an instance of your requested mediator or a PassThroughMediator, if no match is found.
+The later option allows you to plug mediation into your logic without having to have a pre-defined mediation routine.
 Should your current transformation assumptions change, you can then specify a new mediator via configuration.
-This will be more impactful a the extensions of this library come online (e.g., jolt, XSLT) such that whole new mediation routines can be created and applied via relatively simple configuration changes.
+This will be more impactful as the extensions of this library come online (e.g., jolt, XSLT) such that whole new mediation routines can be created and applied via relatively simple configuration changes.
 ```
 #!java
+MediationContext context = new MediationContext(inputType, outputType);
-Mediator mediator = findMediator(inputType, outputType);
+Mediator mediator = instance.getMediator(context);
 outputValue = mediator.mediate(inputValue);
 ```